 Our collection contains:

-- Over 800 linear feet of the Congressional Papers of Robert "Bob" Jones and Robert "Bud" Cramer (open 2019).
+- Over 800 linear feet of the Congressional Papers of Robert "Bob" Jones and Robert "Bud" Cramer.

-- Local history collections including those of the Goldsmith-Schiffman Family, Harrison Brothers Hardware, Harvie Jones, and Frances Roberts.
+- Local history collections including those of the Dallas Manufacturing Company, Goldsmith-Schiffman Family, Harrison Brothers Hardware, Harvie Jones, and Frances Roberts.

-- 10,000 Special Collections monographs in English, German, and Russian which focus on aerospace, space history, and local history.
+- Over 11,000 Special Collections monographs in English, German, and Russian which focus on aerospace, science fiction, space history, and local history.

 - The UAH Historical Collection, which includes the papers of Phillip Mason, Ben Graves, and Rudolf Hermann.